department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions.md

 Yes, if:

 - You have a current health problem that affects your body or mind, and
-- You got sick or injured while serving in the military—and can link the health problem you have now to this sickness or injury, or
+- You got sick or injured while serving in the military—and can link the health problem you have now to this illness or injury, or
 - You had a health problem before you joined the military—and serving made it worse

 <br>